mattermost/docs/source/developer/fx-guidelines.rst

 Display: Tooltips
 ---------------------------

-Tooltips text can be title case or sentence case.
+Tooltip text may be title case or sentence case depending on its context.

 - Tooltips should be title case if the tooltip is a noun, e.g. "Pinned Posts", or "Flagged Posts".
 - Tooltips should be sentence case if they are declaring an action, e.g. "Flag for follow up", or "Create new private channel".